magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-37874-fixed-discount-not-applied-to-entire-cart.md

 labels: 2.4.1,2.4.1-p1,2.4.1-p2,2.4.2,2.4.2-p1,2.3.6,2.3.6-p1,2.3.7,QPT 1.0.24,QPT patches,Magento Commerce,Magento Commerce Cloud,Quality Patches Tool,support tools,fixed discount amount,bundle product,order,Adobe Commerce,cloud infrastructure,on-premises,quality patches for Adobe Commerce
 ---

-The MDVA-37874 quality patch for Adobe Commerce fixes the issue when the **fixed discount amount** for the whole cart is incorrectly applied to a bundle product containing more than one option.
+The MDVA-37874 patch fixes the issue when the **fixed discount amount** for the whole cart is incorrectly applied to a bundle product containing more than one option.
 This patch is available when the [Quality Patches Tool (QPT)](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.0.24 is installed.
 The patch ID is MDVA-37874.
 Please note that the issue is scheduled to be fixed in Adobe Commerce version 2.4.3.

 ## Affected products and versions